jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 The playset will also have useful things like lists of names and locations to help you answer cards as you play.
 And don't worry if you don't have much historical knowledge of the period—you can engage with it as much or as little as you like, and even choose to introduce magic and other weirdness into your setting if that's your preference.
 Some people just want to duel with swords in frilly shirts, I get it!
 Rafael will be doing the illustrations for this playset too.
 I'm really excited to see his work printed in riso.
 Oh yeah!
 The playset will be riso-printed as a beak zine — just like Bucket of Bolts and Artefact.
 I love this format because it's small, beautiful and practical, so I'm glad to have found a use for it again.
 Plus, I had to get some riso in this project somewhere!

-just unfold and get playing!
+(alt text: an illustration of a booklet in hand, and then unfolded into a sheet showing portraits and lines of text) just unfold and get playing!

 You'll go through the booklet part of the zine to learn about and establish your setting and The Knife, then you'll unfold it into an A3 sheet to reveal your pre-made characters and play aids, ready to place next to your board.